July 27, 2020

 |Capillary telangiectasias ||Usually brainstem ||Rare cause of hemorrhage |

 Close attention should be paid to airway management because a reduction in the level of consciousness is common and often progressive.
-The initial blood pressure should be maintained until the results of the CT scan are reviewed and demonstrate ICH.
-In theory, ...
+The initial blood pressure should be ...